blues/app-accelerators/13-tool-usage-cycle-tracking/README.md

 However, when monitoring a tool that is only active some of the time, it makes little sense to report a vibration alert due to low vibration when the tool is inactive.
 The `alert_vibration_activity_line` environment variable can be used to correlate the activity of the tool with the measured vibration:

  * `alert_vibration_activity_line` 1-4: indicates which activity line shows the activity of the tool.
 When this environment variable is defined, it correlates vibration alerts based on the activity of the tool and the vibration sensed:

-  * when the tool is inactive, a vibration alert is sent when the vibration is not `none`.
+  * When the tool is inactive, a vibration alert is sent when the vibration is not `none`.
-  * when the tool is active, a vibration alert is sent when the vibration is not `normal`.
+  * When the tool is active, a vibration alert is sent when the vibration is not `normal`.

 The alert is triggered on the instance specified in `alert_vibration_activity_line`.
 When `alert_vibration_activity_line` is `0` or undefined, the vibration data and alerts are present on all lines.